arangodb/docs/3.10/data-model-and-concepts.md

 You can group related documents together using collections, such as by entity type.
 For example, you can store _book_ documents in a `books` collections.
-Every book record will have some common attributes like a title, author, and publisher.
+All book records have some common attributes like a title, author, and publisher.
 You can later create indexes for some of the often-used attributes to speed up queries.
 This is done at the collection level.